iriiiina/bruno-poc/README.md

 # Bruno POC
 [Bruno](https://www.usebruno.com/) collection for investigating its features in an open-source package.
+Collection is located in the [httpbin.org](/httpbin.org/) folder.

 ## Application Under Test
 [https://httpbin.org](https://httpbin.org) is used for testing different scenarios, such as authentication methods, status codes, HTTP methods, etc.